 It is important to take a minimum of two weeks to a month off from work and rest.
 You might want to ask a family member or a friend to help you around the house for at least the first week.
 If you can, hire house help because you won’t be able to do any of the house chores by yourself.
 Sleep on your back and stack a pillow underneath your feet to keep them slightly elevated.

 3. Hydration is vital

 Your body is made up of 70 per cent water.
 Making sure that you are fully hydrated will lead to smooth recovery and speedy healing.
-Drink loads of water and keep yourself hydrated at all times.
-Aim at drinking 8 glasses of water per day.
+Drink 2-3 litres of water and keep yourself hydrated at all times.
+Aim for 8 glasses of water per day.
+Bone broth and other soups or herbal tea are also recommended.
 You can also drink healthy juices.
 Stay clear of any unnatural drinks including sugary colas and energy drinks.

 5. Healthy Food